ORWO: Privatisation and Breakup

 Following German reunification in 1990 the holding company was privatised as ORWO AG with Folienwerk Wolfen GmbH an early spin off.
 The Treuhand liquidated the company in 1994 and film production ceased.
-Attempts were made to revive the company and in 1995, Berlin-based photo merchant Heinrich Mandermann joined ORWO, and on April 1, 1996, ORWO films were put back on the market.
+Attempts were made to revive the company and in 1995, Berlin-based photo merchant Heinrich Mandermann joined ORWO, and on 1 April 1996 ORWO films were put back on the market.
 However, they were no longer produced locally, merely assembled from products from other manufacturers such as Forte and Ilford.
-Due to the owners illness the company was again insolvent in 1997.
+Due to the owner's illness the company was again insolvent in 1997.

 A number of separate successor companies emerged from the remnants of the former industrial behemoth, all suppliers to the optical, electrical and film industries: